utkinn/PyGmod/docs/for_addon_developers/tutorial.rst

 Addon creation tutorial
 =======================

-In this tutorial you will learn how to create a simple "Hello world" addon with GPython.
+In this tutorial you will learn how to create a simple "Hello world" addon with PyGmod.

 1. Create addon folders
 -----------------------